N-VARUN-1/AGRO_SMART/README.md

 # 1. MATLAB DESKTOP APP
 # 2. Deep Learning toolbox - for training the machine learning Model and Result outcomes
 # 3. Fuzzy Logic Package - for using fuzzy interface system
+# 4. Download Leaf disease dataset from any source (recommended - Kaggle)